xiaoxurong/tsv-guided-AI-hallucination-mitigation/README.md

-# TSV
+# TSV Guided Hallucination Detection with ITI Approach

-This project is an extension based on the ICML 2025 paper: [Steer LLM Latents for Hallucination Detection](https://arxiv.org/abs/2503.01917) by Seongheon Park, Xuefeng Du, Min-Hsuan Yeh, Haobo Wang, and Yixuan Li
+This project is an extension based on 1) the ICML 2025 paper: [Steer LLM Latents for Hallucination Detection](https://arxiv.org/abs/2503.01917) by Seongheon Park, Xuefeng Du, Min-Hsuan Yeh, Haobo Wang, and Yixuan Li, and 2) the NeurIPS 2023 paper: [Inference-Time Intervention:
+Eliciting Truthful Answers from a Language Model] (https://arxiv.org/abs/2306.03341) by Kenneth Li, Oam Patel, Fernanda Viégas, Hanspeter Pfister and Martin Wattenberg.

-The majority of the code were adapted from the source code of the paper mentioned above.
+The majority of the code were adapted from the TSV source code of the paper mentioned above.
 See the source code here: (https://github.com/deeplearning-wisc/tsv.git)

 ---